Neoexm/Sora-Studio/README.md

 python main.py
 ````

 On first run, paste your API key and click **Save Key**.
-Keys are stored in Windows Credential Manager, with a config-file fallback at `%USERPROFILE%\.sora2gui`.
+Keys are stored in Windows Credential Manager, with a config-file fallback at `%USERPROFILE%\.sorastudio`.

 ## Build a Windows EXE